-The directors have considered the financial, operating and other business risks that could individually or collectively impact the going concern assumption on which the financial statements are prepared, including the economic uncertainties associated with the COVID-19 pandemic and Brexit.
+The directors have considered the financial, operating and other business risks that could individually or collectively impact the going concern assumption on which the financial statements are prepared.

-The directors have prepared business plan forecasts and projections for a period of two to three years from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
+The directors have prepared business plan forecasts and projections for a period of at least twelve months from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
 The company has considerable financial resources with which to support the development of its business activities, and these forecasts show the company maintaining adequate resources to meet its liabilities as they fall due for the forecast period.

 In reaching their conclusion the directors recognise that the company acts as the international sales and marketing arm for the asset management activities of the group through a cost plus service fee business model with Sumitomo Mitsui Trust Asset Management Co., Ltd ("SMTAM").
 The company is therefore dependent on the intent and ability of SMTAM to provide continuing support through the established model to allow the company to continue to trade.
 At the date of approval of these financial statements, the directors have no reason to believe that this support will not continue although there can be no absolute certainty that it will continue as with any company placing reliance on other group entities for financial support.
-Currently, the company and SMTAM have been considering establishing a new framework for UCITS business on the assumption that the company as a global distributor will appoint sub-distributors that are affiliates within the group, which means the existing function of the company's investment management business will remain as it is unless in extreme circumstances.
+Currently, the company and SMTAM are completing establishing a new framework for UCITS business on the assumption that the company as a global distributor will appoint sub-distributors that are affiliates within the group, which means the existing function of the company's investment management business will remain as it is unless in extreme circumstances.